 Kayaks come in two basic styles.
-You got Sit-on-Top (SOT) kayaks and you've got Sit-Insides and both are available as singles or doubles.
+You've got Sit-on-Top (SOT) kayaks and you've got Sit-Inside kayaks and both are available as singles or doubles.
 They also come as hard shells or as inflatables.

 Although there are some major differences between sit-inside and sit-on-top kayaks, they share many of the same parts.
 The top of the kayak is called the deck.
 The bottom is the hull.
 The front is the bow and the back is the stern.
 On top of the deck you'll often have deck lines or bungees.

 At the stern of the kayak, you should find some grab loops and some kayaks have rudders.
 Rudders swivel side-to-side in the horizontal plane and are controlled by foot pedals.
-Skegs simple drops straight in the water and help the boat go straight.
+Skegs simply drop straight in the water and help the boat go straight.

 With hundreds of options out there, choosing a kayak can seem overwhelming, but it doesn't need to be.
 And it's hard to make a wrong decision.
 The best way to narrow down your options is to identify how and where you'll be using your kayak.